 Something that has been standing for 2,300 years, against rain, storm, wild wind and traveler invasion, tells stories while you are enchanted by it.
-The determination and artistic of the creator of these ancient caves amazed me.
+The determination and artistic of the creator of these ancient buddhist caves amazed me.
 With too little technologies and advance tools, the labors of Bedse Caves carved the one great mountain rock into several chambers and halls with graceful willpower and strength.

 Bedse Caves or Bedsa Caves is situated on the mountain in Maval taluka near Pune.
 As per the locals, the caves are made during 200 BC by the Buddhist monks.
 The craftsmen were said to come from China and Tibet.
 Later during the time of Ashoka the Great, Ashoka had contributed in the making Bedse Caves by adding 4 front pillars and stone crafting in prayer hall.
 Bedse Caves is not as popular as Bhaja Caves and Karla Caves though these 3 caves had close historical relationship.
 It also had a link to the great Ajanta Caves we visited when Yaseen was younger.
 Less people visited, Bedse Caves is less crowded, clean and perfect for a peaceful hike.